timewave-computer/valence-solana/crates/valence-sdk/README.md

 # Valence SDK

-A Rust SDK for interacting with Valence protocol, providing a clean, ergonomic interface for session management and kernel operations.
+A Rust SDK for interacting with Valence protocol, providing an ergonomic interface for session management and kernel operations.

 ## Features